radiantearth/stac-spec/api-spec/examples.md

 ## Core examples

-Requests all the data in the collection that is in New Zealand:
+Requests all the items in the collection that is in New Zealand:

 ```
 GET /stac/search?bbox=160.6,-55.95,-170,-25.89
 ```

-Request all the data in `mycollection` that is in New Zealand:
+Request all the items in `mycollection` that is in New Zealand:

 ```
 GET /stac/search/items?bbox=160.6,-55.95,-170,-25.89&collections=mycollection
 ```

-Request 100 results in `mycollection` from New Zealand:
+Request 100 items in `mycollection` from New Zealand:

 ```
 GET /stac/search?bbox=160.6,-55.95,-170,-25.89&limit=100&collections=mycollection
 ```

-Request all the data in `mycollection` that is in New Zealand from January 1st, 2019:
+Request all the items in `mycollection` that is in New Zealand from January 1st, 2019:

 ```
 GET /stac/search?bbox=160.6,-55.95,-170,-25.89&time=2019-01-01&collections=mycollection
 ```

-Request 100 results in `mycollection` or `yourcollection` that is in New Zealand from January 1st, 2019:
+Request 100 items in `mycollection` or `yourcollection` that is in New Zealand from January 1st, 2019:

 ```
 GET /stac/search?bbox=160.6,-55.95,-170,-25.89&time=2019-01-01&limit=100&collections=mycollection,yourcollection
 ```

-Request all the data in any collection that is in New Zealand from January 1st, 2019:
+Request all the items in any collection that is in New Zealand from January 1st, 2019:

 ```
 GET /stac/search?bbox=160.6,-55.95,-170,-25.89&time=2019-01-01
 ```

-Request all the data in any collection that is in New Zealand and has the id `1` or `2`:
+Request all the items in any collection that is in New Zealand and has the id `1` or `2`:

 ```
 GET /stac/search?bbox=160.6,-55.95,-170,-25.89&time=2019-01-01&ids=1,2
 ```

-Request 100 results in `mycollection` or `yourcollection` that is in New Zealand and has the id `1` or `2`:
+Request 100 items in `mycollection` or `yourcollection` that is in New Zealand and has the id `1` or `2`:

 ```
 GET /stac/search?bbox=160.6,-55.95,-170,-25.89&time=2019-01-01&limit=100&collections=mycollection,yourcollection&ids=1,2